Jakats/K9/README.md

 3. ATTACK               | While aiming press Numpad 8
 4. In/OUT Of Vehicle    | Numpad 6

+## To-Do List
+1. Create function where K9 searches if player has drugs

 ## Edit
 This is rework of Burk's K9 script made to work with QBCore Framework which you can find here https://github.com/qbcore-framework